nusretipek/Dual-Elo-Rating/DomArchive/README.md

 ### 2. Results

-The `Results` folder contains the standard outputs (STDOUT) from the Dual-K Elo rating system, saved as text files.
+The `Results` folder contains the standard outputs (STDOUT) from the Dual-K Elo rating, saved as text files.
 These files are generated using:

 - **Optimization Level**: 2
 - **Verbosity**: 2